brainboxdotcc/DPP/docpages/example_programs/interactions_and_components/private-messaging.md

 \page private-messaging Sending private messages

 Sometimes it's simply not enough to ping someone in a server with a message, and we get that.
 That's why you can private message people!
 This tutorial will cover how to make a command that will either message the author of the command or message a specified user!
-This is done with a command option!
-So, let's get into it!

 \note This tutorial makes use of callbacks.
 For more information about that, visit \ref callback-functions "Using Callback Functions".